Lebanese Ecuadorians: Migration history

 The first Levantine immigrants to Ecuador arrived around 1850 and larger numbers reached there in the 1880s and 1890s, nearly all of them Christians.
 Since 1875, there has been a constant flow of Lebanese immigrants to Ecuador, first fleeing the Ottoman Empire, and then the aftermath of World War I and II.
 By 1986, there were 97,500 Lebanese immigrants in Ecuador.

 Early impoverished migrants tended to work as independent sidewalk vendors, but over time created a prominent presence within Ecuadorian society.
 The majority of Lebanese who migrated to Ecuador have become some of the country’s most well known business leaders and other known public figures.
 During Ecuador’s cocoa (chocolate) export boom of the late 19th and early 20th centuries, “Lebanese” began to immigrate to Guayaquil and quickly became merchants and traders.
 Some of the most successful business families in Ecuador are of “Lebanese” descent.
 They have made a lasting impact on Ecuadorian society in many aspects.
 Though they emigrated to escape Ottoman Turkish oppression, they were called "Turks" by Ecuadorians because they carried Ottoman passports.

 Demography

 The number of Lebanese descendants in Ecuador is not too clear and varies.
 A 1982 estimate from Lebanon's Ministry of Foreign Affairs stated 20,000, while another private estimate from 1986 put it as high as 97,500.
 As of recent years, the growing community has undoubtedly exceeded these numbers with private estimates putting it as high as 250,000.
 They mainly reside mostly in Quito and Guayaquil as well as Manta.
-They are predominantly of the Christian Catholic faith.
+They are predominantly of the Christian and Catholic faiths; however, Ecuador is also home to a small Muslim community.